• Skip to primary navigation

 What is Chiffon Cake?

-• It is best to use chiffon tube pan without non-stick coating because the batter needs to cling to the sides of the pan as it rises, which is what gives the cake its height and airy crumb.
+• It is best to use a chiffon tube pan without non-stick coating because the batter needs to cling to the sides of the pan as it rises, which is what gives the cake its height and airy crumb.
 The best pans are made of aluminum with a removable base.

-• Fold the egg whites and batter thoroughly without destroying the bubbles to prevent .
+• Fold the egg whites and batter thoroughly without destroying the bubbles to prevent.

 • Check oven temperature: When the oven temperature is too low, the cake will not rise to its optimum height.